parsiya/parsiya.net/content/post/2020/2020-02-06-documentation-sysadmins/index.markdown

 ## Informational Documentation

 * Configuration data, software inventories, etc.
-* Looks static but it’s not.
+* Looks static but it's not.
 Changes all the time.
 * If it changes a lot, consider using another way of documenting it.
     * E.g., automation.